mstksg/inCode/copy/entries/monad-plus-3.md

 Our Types
 ---------

-The first thing we do when writing any Haskell program --- define our types!
+The first thing we do when writing any Haskell program: define our types!

 ~~~haskell
 data Character = Farmer | Wolf | Goat | Cabbage -- 1